sendwithus/competencies/README.md

+Note - this is a fork of https://github.com/sendwithus/competencies

 # Competencies

 Sendwithus has built out a list of internal competency documents that describe many of the skills you need to succeed here.